schierproducts/schier-api-documentation/src/grease-monkey/projects/submit-projects-for-review.md

 **project_ids** | `array` : An array of valid project ids that will submit the projects for review.

 ::: tip Note
-The project must have the `"valid": true` property/value in order for it be submitted.
+The project must have the `"available_for_submission": true` property/value in order for it be submitted.
 If not, the API will error accordingly.
 :::

 ### Sample Request